 Robustly constructed, with the usual set-over facility for turning shallow tapers, all tailstocks used a robust No. 3 Morse taper (the competing Boxford was always limited to a No. 2) with around 3" of travel and, unusually for a lathe of this size, a spindle bored through 13/16" that passed clear through the casting and handwheel.
 The heavy-duty tailstock is undoubtedly one of the most useful features of these lathes.

 With the carriage and tailstock reflecting the "round" lines common in the 1930s and 1940s - but headstock and screwcutting gearbox with a distinctly more modern angular look - the original style of the Viceroy was interesting.
 However, by the 1960s, the range had a distinctly old-fashioned air about it and, to keep it looking fresh, Denford introduced a Mk.
 2 version.
 Although some mechanical changes were made (and the speed and screwcutting ranges altered) it seems that the real extent of the re-design was to dust off the original blueprints, replace every curved line with a straight one and make new patterns.
 However, an easier-to-use improved oil-bath power-feed apron incorporating an adjustable automatic knock-off was introduced - though the widespread use of cost-cutting, plastic-coated metal handles, secured by cheap spring-dowel pins was not so praiseworthy.
 Finally, a few years later, the very last Mk.
-3 versions were to be announced, these being an almost complete redesign and sold as the more highly-developed and generously-specified 280 and "Synchro" models fitted with manual or electrically-operated variable-speed drive.
+3 versions were to be announced, the 280 and "Synchro" models.
+These were an almost complete redesign with a more complete specification and fitted with manual or electrically-operated variable-speed drive.

 Accessories for Denford Viceroy metal-turning lathes consisted of the usual 3 and 4-jaw chucks, draw-in collets sets, a spindle-nose direct-fit collet set, a toolpost grinder with an internal attachment, turning, boring and knurling tools, a 4-way toolpost, a "Kingston" quick-change toolpost by Aloris, an American-type "lantern" toolpost, a rear toolpost for parting off, English to metric transposing changewheels and the necessary mounting quadrant, thread-dial indicators, tailstock rotating centres and tailstock chucks, a tailstock-mounted 6-station turret head by Martindale, a micro-adjustable offset tailstock rotating centre by T.Bowers & Co. (toolmakers) Ltd. for the turning of tapers, drill bit sets, Slocombe drill centre sets, drive dogs (carriers) and a selection of tool-bit holders branded "Andycraft".
 A useful 4-speed powered vertical milling by Emco could also be fitted, along with a rotary table and a square-form milling table with five T-slots - three in one direction and two in the other.
 Another useful accessory was a special Denford-designed combined taper-turning and copying attachment, this was an all-mechanical device, with the makers claiming that "...it does not have the usual working parts found in conventional taper attachments and is thus easier to set and has less frictional losses."